openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Systems resource driver: OpenStack
 ++++++++++++++++++++++++++++++++++

-You can use an OpenStack cloud instances to simulate Redfish-managed baremetal machines.
+You can use OpenStack cloud instances to simulate Redfish-managed bare metal machines.
 This setup is known under the name of `OpenStack Virtual Baremetal <http://openstack-virtual-baremetal.readthedocs.io/en/latest/>`_.
 We will largely reuse its OpenStack infrastructure and configuration instructions.
 After all, what we are trying to do here is to set up the Redfish emulator alongside the
 `openstackbmc <https://github.com/cybertron/openstack-virtual-baremetal/blob/master/openstack_virtual_baremetal/openstackbmc.py>`_
-tool which is used for exactly the same purpose at OVB with the only difference that it works over the *IPMI* protocol as opposed to *Redfish*.
+tool which is used for exactly the same purpose at OVB with the only difference being that it works over the *IPMI* protocol as opposed to *Redfish*.

 The easiest way is probably to set up your OpenStack Virtual Baremetal cloud by following
 `its instructions <http://openstack-virtual-baremetal.readthedocs.io/en/latest/>`_.

-Once your OVB cloud operational, you log into the *BMC* instance and :ref:`set up sushy-tools <installation>` there.
+Once your OVB cloud is operational, you log into the *BMC* instance and :ref:`set up sushy-tools <installation>` there.

 Next you can invoke the Redfish virtual BMC pointing it to your OVB cloud: